Curriculum Overview

 The school curriculum is not narrowly constrained within formal lessons but extends to a vast array of "scholarship" and "extra-curricular" opportunities.

 The school aims to promote scholarly enquiry in all its subjects, whereby students are encouraged to look beyond the National Curriculum and/or exam specifications and delve "deeper" into their subject beyond what is taught in the classroom.
 This is termed our "Scholarship Offer" and covers a wide range of activities, which may include "reading" around a topic; "watching" a media clip; "listening" to a blog or talk, or even "visiting" one of the many exhibitions/museums we have on offer in London.
 We seek to use active partnerships to support learning wherever possible and encourage students to interact with speakers and visiting groups/industries/organisations to enhance their communication skills and learning capacity.
 Please click here to view our Scholarship Booklet, which outlines an extensive list of watching and listening opportunities, alongside examples of places to visit.
-This information, as well as reading lists for individual subjects can also be found on our school website, within each department’s curriculum area.
+This information, as well as reading lists for individual subjects can also be found within each department’s curriculum area - Subjects - Hatch End High School.

-All students also have access to and are actively encouraged to take part in our extensive extra-curricular programme during breaks, after school or at weekends, for example Sports and Music clubs.
-In addition, in Year 7 and 8, all students have a one-hour timetabled session a fortnight which offers a range of options for following a different "extra" course or developing a new skill which will broaden their horizons.
+All students also have access to and are actively encouraged to take part in our extensive extra-curricular programme during breaks or before and after school.
 The school uses its Pupil Premium and other avenues of funding to ensure that all groups within the school are able to access these activities.

 Information on Examinations and Exam Boards